Hornby Railways

-Hornby Hobbies Limited is a British-owned scale model manufacturing company; the name is particularly associated with its model railways.
+Hornby Hobbies Limited is a British scale model manufacturing company; the name is particularly associated with its model railways.
 Its roots date back to 1901 in Liverpool, when founder Frank Hornby received a patent for his Meccano construction toy.
 The first clockwork train was produced in 1920.
 In 1938, Hornby launched its first OO gauge train.

 In 1964, Hornby and Meccano were in financial difficulties and were bought by a competitor Lines Brothers (Tri-ang Railways), the railway brand becoming "Tri-ang Hornby".
 Hornby Railways became independent again in the 1980s, and became listed on the London Stock Exchange, but due to financial troubles reported in June 2017, became majority owned by British turnaround specialist Phoenix Asset Management.

 Hornby Hobbies bought model paint manufacturer Humbrol and their scale model kit subsidiary Airfix in 2007.
 The die-cast model car brand Corgi was added in 2008.

-Hornby's other brands include for model railways Bassett-Lowke, Jouef, Lima, Rivarossi and Electrotren, the large scale car model kit Pocher, and the scale car racing Scalextric.
+Hornby's other brands include for model railways Bassett-Lowke, Jouef, Lima, Rivarossi and Electrotren, the large scale car model kit Pocher.
+Formerly, it also owned the scale car racing company Scalextric.